Pilots say the darndest things on radio

 Send us your contributions: Do you have an RT anecdote?

 Paul Jansen is a media professional with extensive experience in journalism with The Straits Times and Singapore Press Holdings.
 He is the founding editor of The Straits Times Interactive, now straitstimes.com, conceptualised and led the multiple award-winning search and directory engine Rednano.sg, and played key roles in the start-up of the telco M1 and other companies.
 He left the editorial and marketing trenches and is currently advising firms on dealing with the press on a daily basis and especially in a crises.
-He is also co-founder and chairman of aSpecial Media Pte Ltd, a company which tracks regional online and mobile behaviour for publishers and advertisers.
+He is also co-founder and executive chairman of aSpecial Media Pte Ltd, an award-winning company which specialises in collecting and analysing behavioural data for public and private institutions, policy-makers and marketers.
 But mostly he flies.